An introduction to sheaf quantization: Introduction

 Kashiwara-Schapira's paper~\cite{Microlocalstudy} was published in 1985.
 Around the same time, symplectic topology gradually began to gain a foothold in mathematics, including Gromov's pseudo-holomorphic curves~\cite{Gromov}, Floer's approach to the Arnold conjecture~\cite{Floer}, and Fukaya category~\cite{Fukayacat}.
 A priori, their study of symplectic topology seems far removed from microlocal analysis because of the very different methods of investigation.
 I imagine that few, if any, foresaw that microlocal sheaf theory had to have anything to do with symplectic topology.\footnote{Some key pieces to envision the connection slowly came together.
 For example, the generalization of the Dubson-Kashiwara index theorem to Ext of constructible sheaves is shown to be related with Lagrangian intersections~\cite{GrinbergMacpherson}.
 Lagrangian intersection theory in symplectic topology is related to Fukaya category.
 There were several people who imagined a connection between Fukaya category and deformation quantization (Feigin, Bresler-Soibelman~\cite{BresslerSoibelman}).}

-In such a situation, the works of Tamarkin~\cite{Tam} and Nadler--Zaslow~\cite{NZ} (both of which appeared on arXiv in 2008) were a major breakthrough.
+In such a situation, the works of Tamarkin~\cite{Tam} (apperaed on arXiv in 2008) and Nadler--Zaslow~\cite{NZ} (apperaed on arXiv in 2006) were a major breakthrough.
 Both papers suggest that microlocal sheaf theory is useful for symplectic topology, or, more naively, that the relationship between microlocal sheaf theory and symplectic geometry is very deep.

 After their works, the concept of sheaf quantization was born.
 At first, it appeared as a tool to study non-conic Lagrangian submanifolds sheaf-theoretically.
 And then, it gradually becomes clear that sheaf quantization is a very rich concept and has many facets: (1) An enhancement of the notion of constructible (or monodromy) sheaves~\cite[\dots]{DK, kuwagaki2020sheaf, kuwagakihRH}, (2) the Betti counterpart of Fukaya--Floer theory~\cite[\dots]{Tam, GKS, Guillermou, JT, AsanoIkepersitence} etc.\ , (3) topological realization of WKB-states~\cite[\dots]{Tam, kuwagaki2020sheaf}.